JAlcocerT/R_general/Flexdashboards/README.md

-How to create flexdashboards on GH pages.
+How to create flexdashboards on GH pages or host your shiny app where possible (using shinyapps for now)